Naqij/hangman/README.md

 # Formation

-Following writing the code then commiting and pushing to GitHub, this project was formed using GitHub by the following steps.
+Following writing the code then commiting and pushing to GitHub, this project was formed using GitHub and Heroku by the following steps.

+## GitHub

 + Navigate to the repository on github and click 'Settings'.
 + Then select 'Pages' on the side navigation.